esyede/rakit/packages/docs/data/arrays.md

 ### Arr::pull()

-This method returns and removes a key / value pair from an array:
+Returns and removes a key / value pair from an array:

 ```php
 $array = ['name' => 'Desk', 'price' => 100];